Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Pegasus Spyware

-Uses a zero day exploit to gain FORCEDENTRY over Apple devices.
+It uses a zero-day exploit to gain FORCEDENTRY over Apple devices.

 At first, it used PDF files disguised as GIF files to inject JBIG2-encoded data causing an integer overflow in Apple's CoreGraphics system, bypassing Apple's "BlastDoor" sandbox for message content.